Isabella Cecil, Marchioness of Exeter

 Isabella Cecil, Marchioness of Exeter (6 March 1803 - 6 March 1879), formerly Isabella Poyntz, was the wife of Brownlow Cecil, 2nd Marquess of Exeter, and the mother of the 3rd Marquess.

 Biography

 She was the daughter of William Stephen Poyntz, a Liberal MP, and his wife, the former Hon.
 Elizabeth Mary Browne.
 Isabella's sister, Elizabeth Georgina Poyntz, married Frederick Spencer, 4th Earl Spencer.
 Another sister, Frances Selina Isabella Poyntz, married Robert Cotton St. John Trefusis, 18th Baron Clinton, and, on his death, married Sir Horace Seymour, MP.
-Two of their brothers were drowned in an accident in a boating accident in 1815.
+Two of their brothers were drowned in a boating accident in 1815.

 The Poyntz family had homes at Midgham House in Berkshire and Cowdray Park in West Sussex.

 Children

 Isabella married the Marquess of Exeter in London on 12 May 1824.
 Their children were: